-Response B5 A 200-250 word response must be posted to the discussion forum
+Response B5 A 200-250 word response must be posted to the discussion forummrnr0123

 A Proactive leader tends to be much more focused on achieving his or her business results through tapping into the power of their team.
 Whereas, the Reactive Leaders is concentrated on finding and fixing issues by him or herself.